Cookie Settings

 A Spanish startup, Vortex Bladeless, projected the new design.
 An elastic rod is used to secure the company’s 3m tall bladeless turbine vertically into the ground.
 It is built to sway or oscillate within the wind’s speed range, and the vibration that results from this produces energy.
 These bladeless turbines can be used in urban or residential areas without the space required to construct conventional wind farms.

-4. Lithium-glass batteries
+4. Lithium-glass Batteries

 5. “Rechargeable” Tyres